QoT-Solutions/playwright-automation-bancx/README.md

 ## Page Object Model

 The framework uses the Page Object Model design pattern to maintain the test code.
 The `LoginPage` class encapsulates all the login page-specific locators and actions.

+## Configuration Management

+The framework includes a `ConfigManager` utility class that handles:
+- Loading and caching configuration files
+- Providing access to application settings
+- Managing test credentials

+This ensures that sensitive data is kept separate from the test code and makes it easy to modify test data without changing the code.

 ## Configuration